-- Maintain the incidence of low birthweight births at 12.2%. - Maintain the fetal death rate at no more than 9.1 per 1,000 live births plus fetal deaths. - Increase the percentage of pregnant women receiving prenatal care during the first trimester to 82.2%. - Maintain the PRAMS sample size of births based on weight (Very Low Birthweight, Low Birthweight, or Normal Birthweight) at 70% to allow analysis of risk factor data for low birthweight. - Increase the number of PHRM patients served by 0.3% (FY 2011).
+- Maintain the incidence of low birthweight births below 12.5%. - Reduce the fetal death rate below that of CY 2010. - Increase the percentage of pregnant women receiving prenatal care during the first trimester above 82%. - Maintain the PRAMS sample size of births based on weight (Very Low Birthweight, Low Birthweight, or Normal Birthweight) at 70% to allow analysis of risk factor data for low birthweight. - Increase the number of PHRM patients served to 29,500 (FY 2012).